-You can create some healthy and colorful new dishes with this specialty ingredient, and it is really easy to prepare.
+You can create some healthy and colorful new dishes with this specialty ingredient, and it is really easy to prepare, whether on the stovetop or in the pressure cooker.
 What new combinations and flavorful dishes will you create?

 Maybe you’ll even try to grind these rice varieties at home for a cool flour alternative…

 The options are endless!
 Let us know if you’ve tried wild rice before, and what you like to combine it with.
 Keep us updated on your cooking experiences and ideas below in the comments section.